imi-muenster/Fire-B.O.S.S./Readme.md

 The Server will be accessible from the URL `http://[base]/fhir/...`.

+## Setup test server
+To setup a test server one can easily use a local BaseX docker container.
+Look [here](https://docs.basex.org/wiki/Docker) how to set it up correctly.
+After that adjust the `default.properties` file and start the FHIR facade locally.
+Download the example FHIR resources from the [official](https://hl7.org/fhir/downloads.html) website.
+Put them into `src/main/resources/fhirResources/example-json` and run the main method of `ExampleResources` in `src/main/kotlin/utils` to add all of them to the BaseX database.

 ## REST
 FhirFacade is carefully modeled to conform to the [FHIR RESTful API](http://hl7.org/fhir/http.html) and the [FHIR Search](http://hl7.org/fhir/search.html) specifications.
 To understand how this facade operates read those specifications throughout.